mblachnik/infoSel/README.md

 This is a source code for RapidMiner Extansion called Information Selection, previouselly called ISPR.

 This extension implements instance selection algorithms as well as some clustering methods and other extra features.
-## Natively implemented Instance selection algorithms:
+## Implemented Instance selection algorithms:
    - CNN - Condensed Nearest Neighbor Rule
    - ENN - Edited Nearest Neighbor Rule
    - RENN - Repeated Edited Nearest Neighbor Rule